BSc Molecular Biology / Overview

 36-33 points overall with 6, 6, 6 to 6, 5, 5 at Higher Level including Chemistry and another science subject, normally Biology.

 - 650/6000 (overall data for biological and biomedical sciences undergraduate courses at Manchester).

 - How to apply

-The field underpins much of today's biological research, overlapping with biochemistry, genetics and cell biology - and the structure of our degree course reflects this.
+- Learn about a field that underpins much of today's biological research, overlapping with biochemistry, genetics and cell biology.

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.

 The University of Manchester is regulated by the Office for Students (OfS).
 The OfS aims to help students succeed in Higher Education by ensuring they receive excellent information and guidance, get high quality education that prepares them for the future and by protecting their interests.
 More information can be found at the OfS website.